feligomes/Settler/README.md

 - **Timeframe**: The challenge was completed within 4 hours, so the number of features was limited.

--  **Components Library**: Since the job description mentioned Ant Design I went ahead an implemented most of the UI using it.
-It was my first time using it, have much more experience with Material UI.
-Again in a real case scenario more components reutilization would have been made and a custom theme or customized library would have been used.
+-  **Components Library**: Since the job description mentioned Ant Design, I implemented most of the UI using it.
+It was my first time using Ant Design; I have much more experience with Material UI.
+In a real scenario, more component reutilization would have been done, and a custom theme or customized library would have been used.

 ## Future Improvements